 As explained above, technical cash flows that are taken into account within Solvency II net best estimate liabilities are not recognized separately in the EBS.
-For the remaining insurance technical liabilities, the method of valuation applied in the Solvency II EBS does not differ from IFRS.
+For the remaining insurance technical liabilities the method of valuation applied in the Solvency II EBS does not differ from IFRS.

-For further detail on IFRS balances and valuation methods applied to insurance technical liabilities, please refer to the following notes in the SCOR Europe Audited Financial Statements 2022: Note 1 - Accounting Policies.
+For further detail on IFRS balances and valuation methods applied to insurance technical liabilities, please refer to the following notes in the SCOR Europe Audited Financial Statements 2023: Note 1 - Accounting Policies.

 D.3.2 DEFERRED TAX LIABILITIES

-SCOR Europe SE As at I December 31, 2022

-in EUR thousands EBS Statutory French GAAP Difference

-Deferred tax liabilities (5,958) - (5,958)
+SCOR Europe SE As at December 31, nt December 31, 2023 in EUR thousands EBS Statutory French GAAP Difference Deferred tax liabilities / (assets) (4,814) - (4,814)